moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 ![Import account part 1](/images/builders/interact/substrate-api/wallets/subwallet/subwallet-4.png)

 On the following screen, select the method by which you would like to import the existing account.
-If you're importing a Substrate account, you can choose from the seed phrase, Polkadot.js (json), or QR code options.
+If you're importing a Substrate account, you can choose from the seed phrase, Polkadot.js (JSON), or QR code options.

 ![Import existing account part 2](/images/builders/interact/substrate-api/wallets/subwallet/subwallet-5.png)